Junior Bounous: Ski career

 In 1958 Bounous was offered a job at California's Sugar Bowl Ski Resort as their ski school director.
 He accepted, becoming one of the first American-born ski school directors ever.
 While under him, the ski school staff grew from five to 15 in seven years.
 He created Sugar Bowl's first children's program before moving back to Utah in the 1960s to go back to the now popular Timp Haven Ski Resort, where he became a part-time owner until Robert Redford bought the resort in 1969.
 Though the name was changed to Sundance, Redford kept Bounous there as ski school director for a few more years, during which Bounous helped expand the resort.

 In 1970 a new opportunity arrived.
-Ted Johnson and Dick Bass came to Bounous, asking him to help them map out the area for a new ski resort that they wanted to open up next to Alta Ski Resort in Little Cottonwood Canyon, Utah.
+Ted Johnson and Richard Bass came to Bounous, asking him to help them map out the area for a new ski resort that they wanted to open up next to Alta Ski Resort in Little Cottonwood Canyon, Utah.
 Bounous was hired to do the entire layout of ski runs for the resort and directed the cutting crews and bulldozer work.
 Once the new Snowbird ski resort opened up in 1971, Bounous became the first ski school director.
 Under him, Snowbird's ski school became ranked as one of the top in the nation, a position it still holds to this today.

 As ski school director, Bounous created a children's program as well as a program for the disabled.
 In 1991, Bounous accepted the position of director of skiing, and created his most famous program, one meant for senior citizens called "Silver Wings".
 Over his life he was also filmed in well over ten Warren Miller films.
 "I went out of my way to put him in the films for a long time because he was so much better than anyone else," Miller said in an interview for the documentary film Bounousabuse: 80 Junior Years.
 In one Miller film, Bounous puts his skis on backwards and skis down the hill with his back facing down, becoming one of the first to do so.